garrettperson/password-generator/README.md

 ## Usage

 The user answers a series of questions provided by prompt boxes upon entering or refreshing the website.
 Once all of the questions have been answered the user presses the button on screen to generate a unique password that meets their specifications.
-If pressing the button yields an undefined result the user can click inspect to view the console.
-The password should be visible in the console.

 ## Credits

+I received help from my class' Teaching Assistant during office hours.
 I referred to StackOverflow when I was stumped and found one particularly useful post regarding the creation of randomized strings of characters.

 https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript